Any seasoned weightlifter knows that the little things can sometimes make a major difference in your strength.

 Beyond the specifics of each pair, we’ll also run down the critical characteristics of weightlifting wraps and straps to help you make a more informed decision when you pick a set.
 Finally, we’ll answer a few frequently asked questions surrounding these accessories.

-These WOD Wear wrist wraps are a great fit for plenty of users – their versatility and thoughtful design make them the top pick on our list.
+These WOD Wear wrist wraps are a great fit for plenty of users – their versatility and thoughtful design make them another highly-recommended choice.
 Unlike many of the other wraps we feature, these use a string tie design rather than Velcro.

 While they are 33” long, the extended string keeps them slim and usable for lifters of all sizes.
 It’s easy to adjust the compression by looping the string around your wrist.
 The wraps are made of cotton for a smooth and breathable feel – they’re not the most rugged wraps on the market, but they stiffen up nicely if you tighten them.